A guide to reopening the Forest Ridge campus

 - Family’s Role: Our families play a vital role in ensuring we keep our community safe.
 Not only do we rely on your partnership to assure that our health and safety practices are being followed by our students, but the effectiveness of our efforts also relies heavily upon your willingness to follow the guidelines and directives of the state and local government and health officials.
 These include wearing face coverings when in public or at small social gatherings; maintaining at least six feet of distance when in contact with people outside of your household; limiting social interactions as much as possible when outside of school; avoiding large gatherings and unnecessary travel; and monitoring your own health symptoms, staying home when you are sick and following all quarantine rules outlined by the school.
 The successful reopening of campus requires a continued partnership between home and school and shared responsibility for the safety and well-being of our community.

 - Gathering Policy: Families should limit their social interaction outside of school and refrain from participation in large gatherings where they will be at a higher risk of COVID-19 transmission.
 It is imperative that families follow the gathering restrictions outlined in Governor Inslee’s Healthy Washington: Road Map to Recovery.
 Any student who violates the gathering restrictions detailed in Governor Inslee’s plan will be required to quarantine for 14 days before returning to campus.
+Please click here for information on safe gatherings from the Washington State Department of Health.

 - Medical Records: Before students return to campus, all of the following medical information must be completed and updated on the Magnus Student Health Portal or submitted to Bobbi LaBoy, Director of Middle School Operations: Vital Health Record, School Physical Exam Form, Activity Athletics Release, Concussion and Sudden Cardiac Awareness, and Immunization Form.